vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Translation : A lunar month, of as many lunar days (titha) ; a solar (saura) month is determined by the entrance of the sun into a sign of the zodiac, i.e. the length of the month is the time taken by the sun in passing 30° of its orbit, beginning from the initial point of a sign ; twelve months make a year, this is called a day or the gods.

-This definiton is accepted by the Ārya, and Brahma Siddhantas as well.
+This definiton is accepted by the Ārya, and Brahma Siddhāntas as well.

 The working of this rule gives rise to plenty of difficulties, which are described below :